White House Tours and Events: a Complete Guide

 Overall, we were happy we went but would've done things differently had we known what to expect.
 If you ever get the chance to go, my recommendation would be to go to the earliest time slot and arrive at least an hour early to wait in line.
 Parents of little ones, bring a stroller or comfortable carrier, and snacks!

-East Wing Tour
+East Wing Tour of the White House

 Currently, the White House offers tours of the East Wing which has various historical and ceremonial rooms.
 Tours have to be requested through members of the House of Representatives or Senate, the link with the information is here.